 THE ANTI-GUN LIST

 Now as you all likely know, many states in the nation allow for open and concealed carry, however just because the state government allows for something, that does not mean that all businesses must adhere to that.
 Their rights begin at their own private property, and there are many businesses that do not feel they want guns in their businesses, thus they have decided to execute their freedoms to disallow firearms on their grounds.

-Here is the link to several businesses that are anti-gun.
+Here is the link to several businesses that are anti-gun (Please click on that link to see an ALWAYS Updated list).
 Included are:

 - A & P

 - Bloomin’ Brands (Outback Steakhouse, Carrabba’s Italian Grill and others)